Why is My Chimney Sweating? – Chimney Leaks

 What we’ve outlined here are the common reasons for chimney sweating.
 The only way to know for certain exactly what’s happening throughout the chimney structure is to have the entire system inspected.

-If you’re experiencing some chimney sweating and want to know the specific cause and if any repair measures need to be taken, call the experts at Chimney Solutions of Highland WI.
+If you’re experiencing some chimney sweating and want to know the specific cause and if any repair measures need to be taken, call the experts at Chimney Specialists of Highland WI.
 We can help with every aspect of cleaning, repair, inspection and maintenance of your chimney and fireplace.
 Reach us by phone at (608) 929-4887.